siderolabs/talos/website/content/v1.5/learn-more/faqs.md

 To renew the `talosconfig` certificate, the follow [this process]({{< relref "../talos-guides/configuration/managing-pki" >}}).
 To renew `kubeconfig`, use `talosctl kubeconfig` command, and the time-to-live (TTL) is defined in the [configuration]({{< relref "../reference/configuration/#adminkubeconfigconfig" >}}).

+## How can I set the timezone of my Talos Linux clusters?

+Talos doesn't support timezones, and will always run in UTC.
+This ensures consistency of log timestamps for all Talos Linux clusters, simplifying debugging.
+Your containers can run with any timezone configuration you desire, but the timezone of Talos Linux is not configurable.